LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003..

-# 27 NCAC 02 Rule 8.2	JUDICIAL AND LEGAL OFFICIALS
+## Rule 8.2	JUDICIAL AND LEGAL OFFICIALS
 (a) A lawyer shall not make a statement that the lawyer knows to be false or with reckless disregard as to its truth or falsity concerning the qualifications or integrity of a judge, or other adjudicatory officer or of a candidate for election or appointment to judicial office.
 (b) A lawyer who is a candidate for judicial office shall comply with the applicable provisions of the Code of Judicial Conduct.